Addressing Tutorial

 prefix: 32

-loopback pool generates IP address for loopback interfaces
+• loopback pool generates IP addresses for loopback interfaces

-lan pool is used to assign prefixes to stub links[1] and multi-access links[2].
+• stub pool (when defined) is used to assign prefixes to stub links[1]

-p2p pool is used to assign prefixes to point-to-point links[3]
+• p2p pool is used to assign prefixes to point-to-point links between routers.

-mgmt pool contains management network addresses.
-It’s the only pool that uses mac addresses at the moment.
+• mgmt pool contains management network addresses.
+It’s the only pool that uses mac addresses.
 Changing its definition is probably a bad idea.

 Let’s start with the simplest possible process: assigning IP addresses to loopback interfaces.
 We’ll use the following lab topology to make it a bit more interesting: